hunterwerlla/second-crack/DESIGN.md

 ## What?

 This is a document to collect thoughts about architecture/languages/features.
-Primarially it's for figuring out what would actually be an improvement in the space.
+Primarily it's for figuring out what would actually be an improvement in the space.

 ## Improvements over Artisan
 - **Personally** Means this is my suggestive personal opinion
 - Artisan contains one giant main.py file.
 While it is being broken up currently, it is still over 55k lines, pychram refuses to even syntax highlight it without manual config changes.
-  - **Personally** I find this too impenitrable
+  - **Personally** I find this too impenetrable
 - Artisan was built up over time leading to duplication.
 For example, adding a device requires changes in at least 4 places in main.py and an additional adapter for actually interacting with the device
 - Artisan has no tests
-- Using a client/server architecture means the frontend can be accessed on any web connected device, and means it has seperation of the presentation and data processing layers
+- Using a client/server architecture means the frontend can be accessed on any web connected device, and means it has separation of the presentation and data processing layers
   - Of course, this comes with all of the downsides of client/server architecture including possible code duplication between languages, communication issues, and increased resource usage when run on one device
 - **Personally** I find python hard to work with for large projects, type checking is important for not having type